jackyzha0/quartz/docs/plugins/CrawlLinks.md

   - plugin/transformer
 ---

 This plugin parses links and processes them to point to the right places.
 It is also needed for embedded links (like images).
+See [[Obsidian compatibility]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.